 Securities recommendations offered through public offerings must be suitable for the customer.
 Accordingly, prior to offering such securities, the registered representative must conduct the customer's specific suitability assessment.
-Refer to section "Suitability" section of this manual.
+Also, refer to the "Suitability Rule 2111" section of this manual.

 Please note that registered representatives are also responsible for conducting a reasonable basis suitability assessment for each Regulation A offering prior to recommending it to their customers.
-Refer to "Suitability Rule" section of this document.
+Also, refer to "Suitability Rule 2111" section of this document.